The crawl, walk, run approach to launching your SMS marketing strategy

 Meanwhile, 95% of consumers subscribe to less than 7 brands via SMS—which means if you have their number, they really want to hear from you.

 Importantly, leading ecommerce brands are already acting on these trends.

 According to Klaviyo’s recent marketing mix report, 30.47% of all ecommerce businesses and over half of businesses that make $20M+ in annual revenue are now using SMS as a marketing channel.
 The mid-market businesses that use SMS are investing nearly a fifth of their marketing budgets into the channel—almost as much as they spend on paid search and paid social.

 So, is SMS marketing right for your business?
-If you’re looking for ways to send time-sensitive messages, reminders, and notifications, personalize your interactions with customers, and cultivate more meaningful, long-term relationships with them, the answer is probably yes.
+If you’re looking for ways to send time-sensitive messages, reminders, and notifications, personalise your interactions with customers, and cultivate more meaningful, long-term relationships with them, the answer is probably yes.

 “SMS is a channel merchants need to contemplate leveraging when delivering a seamless omnichannel shopper experience,” says Sharon Gee, vice president, revenue growth and general manager of omnichannel at BigCommerce.
-“A well-orchestrated SMS marketing strategy provides unique engagement opportunities that span use cases from shipping and delivery notifications to customer support, to personalized clienteling and upselling.”
+“A well-orchestrated SMS marketing strategy provides unique engagement opportunities that span use cases from shipping and delivery notifications to customer support, to personalised clienteling and upselling.”

 As a marketing channel, SMS offers several unique benefits, including: